Weptile/bootstrap/site/content/docs/4.6/components/modal.md

 ### Remove animation

-For modals that simply appear rather than fade in to view, remove the `.weptile-fade` class from your modal markup.
+For modals that simply appear rather than fade in to view, remove the `.fade` class from your modal markup.

 ```html
 <div class="modal" tabindex="-1" aria-labelledby="..." aria-hidden="true">